FMCalisto/ttt-sun-rpc-noughts-crosses-game/README.md

 ## Preface

-Based on the examples, was built a new Web Service Tic Tac Toe (noughts and crosses).
+Based on the examples, was built a new Sun RPC Tic Tac Toe (noughts and crosses).

 [Chapter on SUN RPC the 2nd Edition of the book "Distributed Systems: Concepts and Design"](http://www.cdk4.net/wo/additional/rmi/Ed2/SunRPC.pdf)